zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 }
 ```

-What we'll change now, is the `_MyHomePageState` class to enable
+Now we will change the `_MyHomePageState` class.
-authentication via ZITADEL and remove the counter button of the hello
+This enables authentication via ZITADEL and removes the counter button of the hello
 world application.
 We'll show the username of the authenticated user.

-We define the needed elements for our state:
+1. Define the needed elements for our state:

 ```dart
 final _appAuth = FlutterAppAuth();